-Niko Luoma was born in Helsinki in 1970 where he still lives and works.
+Niko Luoma was born in Helsinki in 1970 and lives and works between Helsinki and Trieste, Italy.
 After his studies at the School of the Museum of Fine Arts, Boston (1998) and the New England School of Photography, Boston (1995), Luoma graduated from Aalto University School of Arts, Design and Architecture in 2003, where he has been teaching since.
-Recent exhibitions include solo shows at Gallery Taik Persons (Berlin, 2018), Bryce Wolkowitz Gallery (New York, 2018), Atlas Gallery (2017) and group shows at Salon Dahlmann (2018), Abecita Konst Museum (Borås, 2017), Landskrona Museum (Landskrona, 2017), Museum Weserburg (Bremen, 2017), and Borusan Contemporary (Istanbul, 2016).
-His latest monograph will be published in 2020.
+His works have been exhibited worldwide at venues such as Museum Weserburg, Bremen; Borusan Contemporary, Istanbul; EMMA Museum, Espoo; Landskrona Museum, Landskrona; The Stenersen Museum, Oslo; or the Finnish Museum of Photography, Helsinki.
+Luoma’s works are in numerous collections such as Borosan Contemporary, the Miettinen Collection or the European Central Bank Art Collection.